-Discover more about the prospects of maritime freight transportation, the potential solutions to achieve sustainable shipping and how you can contribute.
+Discover more about the prospects of maritime freight transportation, the potential solutions to achieve green shipping and how you can contribute.

 According to the International Chamber of Shipping (ICS) and the International Maritime Organization (IMO), the global merchant fleet is responsible for about 3% of global carbon dioxide emissions, equivalent to the annual emissions of a major developed country like Germany.

 If no action is taken, they will account for around 17% of global CO2 emissions in 2050.

 The Solar Impulse Label is granted to innovative solutions for sustainable shipping that meet high standards of sustainability and profitability.

 Each solution goes through a strict assessment process performed by independent experts.